The COVID-19 pandemic is an evolving situation. This page will be updated as information is made available.

 Call 911 if you have a medical emergency: Notify the operator that you have, or think you might have, COVID-19.
 If possible, put on a cloth face covering or surgical mask before medical help arrives.

 In accordance with public health guidance, we’ve made some important changes to our clinic operations to keep you and our staff safe.
 UT Health Austin is following the most up-to-date CDC screening guidelines for Coronavirus detection.
 These guidelines are subject to change and we will update this page as needed.
 Click here to learn what other measures we are taking to protect our patients and staff.

 For in-person appointments, we are doing everything possible to keep you safe while delivering the care you urgently need.
 If you have an appointment at the clinic, patients are required to use a face covering or mask to enter the building.
+The mask or face covering should cover your nose and mouth completely.
 If you do not have a mask, you will be given one before entering the clinic.
 We are also screening at the entrance with a thermal scanner and series of questions.
 Most importantly, we ask that you call first if you have a fever, cough or trouble breathing before you come into a clinic.
 For those who have mild symptoms, it is best to use our home care instructions.

 Antibody testing is limited to new and established UT Health Austin patients.
 Patients may call 1-833-UT-CARES (833-882-2737) to schedule a telehealth appointment with WorkLife to 1) determine if testing is appropriate and 2) discuss the implications of the test results for their individual situation.

 - Antibody testing is appropriate for anyone who has a high probability of yielding accurate results from the test (e.g., an individual who has not been able to maintain social distancing, consistent masking, hand washing, or exposure to persons with COVID-19)

 - Someone who has had symptoms resembling COVID-19 at some point this year